High-dimensional Mixed Graphical Models

 \subsection{Regularization}

 Based on Theorem \ref{thm:CGMarkov}, the following equivalences hold:

 This means that each edge between pairs of $(Z_j, Y_\gamma)$ and $(Y_\gamma, Y_\mu)$ depends on a parameter vector, denoted by $\V{\theta}_{j\gamma}$ and $\V \theta_{\gamma\mu}$, respectively.
-To encourage sparsity of the edge set under high-dimensional settings, a natural choice here would be to use a group lasso penalty, such as the $\ell_1\backslash\ell_2$ penalty proposed by \citet{Yuan06} for group lasso.
+To encourage sparsity of the edge set under high-dimensional settings, we add the $\ell_1\backslash\ell_2$ penalty, proposed by \citet{Yuan06} for group lasso, to the loss function in each regression.
 The groups are pre-determined by parameter vectors corresponding to each edge.
 Denoting the loss function for the logistic regression of $Z_j$ by $\ell_j$ and the linear regression for $Y_\gamma$ by $\ell_\gamma$, we have

-We estimate the parameters by optimizing the following criteria separately, for $j = 1,\ldots, q$ and $\gamma = 1, \ldots, \gamma$
+We estimate the parameters by optimizing the following criteria separately, for $j = 1,\ldots, q$ and $\gamma = 1, \ldots, p$

-where $\rho$ is the tuning parameter.
-We use the same tuning parameter for all regressions to simplify tuning, but they can also be tuned separately if the computational cost is not prohibitive.
-Another reason to use a single tuning parameter is to simplify the treatment of overlapping groups of parameters from different regressions (see more on this below).
-Note that in linear regression, the parameters in \eqref{linear_regression} denoted with ``tilde'' are proportional to the original parameters.
+where $\rho$ and $\kappa$ are tuning parameters.
+Using two tuning parameters, $\rho$ and $\kappa$, allows us to penalize individual parameters and groups of parameters differently, essentially allowing the edges between binary variables to be penalized differently from other edges.
+While in principle both parameters can be tuned, in simulations we got good and very stable results over the range $0.1 \le \kappa \le 0.5$, and thus in simulations we set $\kappa=0.1$.
+Note that we use the same tuning parameter $\rho$ for both linear and logistic regressions.
+One reason to use a single tuning parameter $\rho$ is to simplify the treatment of overlapping groups of parameters from different regressions (see more on this below).
+We did conduct simulation experiments using two different tuning parameters, $\rho_1$ for linear regression and $\rho_2$ for logistic regression, and the results (not shown in this paper) are similar to simply using one tuning parameter $\rho$ for both linear and logistic regressions.
+In principle, one could also tune each regression separately, but the computational cost is prohibitive; further the estimation variance can be extraordinarily high when using a large number of tuning parameters, see for example \citet{meinshausen06} and \citet{Ravikumar10} for similar neighborhood selection settings where a single tuning parameter was used for different regressions.
+Finally, note that in linear regression, the parameters in \eqref{linear_regression} denoted with ``tilde'' are proportional to the original parameters.
 The original parameters can be recovered by multiplying the estimates by $(\hat{K}_z^{\gamma\gamma})^{-1}$, which can be estimated from the mean squared error of the linear regression.